Trippy File: The India Trip

-In the very early 1970s, Concordia University professor Albert Jordan packed his wife and kids and left on sabbatical to India.
+In the very early 1970s, Concordia University professor Albert Jordan packed up his things and left on sabbatical to India with his wife and kids.
 A French teacher, and a francophile, he’d developed a yearning for Pondicherry, a seaside town on the Bay of Bengal also known as “The French Riviera of the East”, a bitter-sweet epithet acquired through 250 years of French colonial rule.
 He spent a year there, and pulled a neat, surprising documentary out of it.

 Appropriately titled The India Trip, the film uses the good old sandwich approach to present the wealth of material our French-enthusiast gathered during his stay on the subcontinent.

 This sandwich’s first slice of bread is a quaint little city tour.
 From Ville Noire (where Tamils live), to the “more genteel” Ville Blanche (where prof Jordan and his family settle), we are led through Pondicherry’s bustling streets and markets.
 Highlight: The mobile film ad.
 Picture 2 panels plastered in posters heralding The Chastity Belt (with Tony Curtis and Monica Vitti), hauled by 2 oxen and accompanied by live percussion, courtesy of the drummers drumming with abandon between the panels.